Hickatee

 This has prompted Western conservationists to declare this use unsustainable, and that the turtle is now 'critically endangered', especially singling out the people of Tabasco as the culprits.
-In Belize, the only country where it is still legal to hunt these animals, it is still common in some areas, but populations are depressed in areas where people live.
-In Mexico the state of the population is unclear -it was said to be almost extirpated from Mexico in 2006 based on an entry in a book from the 1970s, but reasonable amounts are still caught in areas such as Tabasco and Quintana Roo.
+In Belize, the only country where it is still legal to hunt these animals, it is still common in some areas, but populations are devastated in areas where people live.
+In Mexico, the state of the population is unclear.
+It was said to be almost extirpated from Mexico in 2006 based on an entry in a book from the 1970s, but reasonable amounts are still caught in areas such as Tabasco and Quintana Roo.
 In Guatemala the species is abundant in some areas, but uncommon elsewhere.

-Although in the 1990s scientists dismissed breeding this species as impracticable, it is now known they can reproduce in even quite poor waters, and as a generalist herbivorous species fodder costs are low.
+Although in the 1990s scientists dismissed breeding this species as impracticable, it is now known they can reproduce in poor waters, and as a generalist herbivorous species fodder costs are low.
 Much has been discovered regarding their animal husbandry, with some US scientists now musing that commercial breeding might be cost effective using experimental polyculture systems with the turtles as a secondary income source.
 The Mexican government already stimulated the farming of this species in the 2000s, there are now likely a few thousand kept in captivity there.
 The health of these captive animals is not ideal, and the success of these operations is unclear.